-- I took most of the Feeding Littles Baby Led Weaning course and it had some really great info!
+- I took most of the Feeding Littles Baby Led Weaning course and it had some really awesome info!
 I would definitely recommend it if you are more of a visual learner.
 I personally love podcasts and find it so much easier to listen to them when I’m driving or on a walk, etc. so that is how I learned almost everything (with the shows I listed above).
-But Feeding Littles course was definitely helpful and included some really helpful handouts and tip sheets that I think a lot of people would love to have.
-(Grocery lists, info on the allergens, etc.)
+But Feeding Littles course was definitely super helpful and included handouts and tip sheets that I think a lot of people would love to have on hand.
+(Grocery lists, detailed info on the top allergenic foods, etc.)

-We have this $20 IKEA highchair, and then we got a bunch of accessories from @yeahbabygoods, including the silicone placemat, silicone floor mat, leg wraps, foot rest and cushion + cushion cover!
-They gave me a code WELLNESSFORTHEWIN15 for 15% off your purchase if you are interested in these accessories!
+We got a bunch of cute accessories from @yeahbabygoods that are made specifically for the IKEA highchair, including the silicone placemat, silicone floor mat, leg wraps, foot rest and cushion + cushion cover!
+They gave me a code WELLNESSFORTHEWIN for 15% off your purchase if you are interested in these accessories!
 (Not an affiliate code.)

 Most food allergies are caused by these 9 foods:

 how to introduce allergenic foods to your baby